oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="AcronymsandAbbreviations" href="#AcronymsandAbbreviations">1.1.2 Acronyms and Abbreviations</a>

-The following non-exhaustive list contains variables that are used throughout this document:
+The following non-exhaustive list contains variable names that are used throughout this document:
 - $A,B,C$ – collections of instances
 - $H$ – hierarchical collection
 - $u,v,w$ – instances in a collection